 - First generation Antihistamine

-H₁ antagonists, also called H₁ blockers, are a class of medications that block the action of histamine at the H₁ receptor, helping to relieve from allergic reactions.
+H₁ antagonists, also called H₁ blockers, are a class of medications that block the action of histamine at the H₁ receptor, helping to relieve from allergic reaction.

 - Second generation Antihistamine

 - Generally do not cause the sedation and drying seen in first-generation antihistamines

 - Do not cross the blood-brain barrier as readily as First Generation compounds

 Antihistamines are harmful in nature, some are comparatively more harmful than others.

 - The older groups known as the first generation of antihistamines are more harmful, for example, Benadryl and Chlor-Trimeton.
 They cause drowsiness particularly.